MySQL / MariaDB on production servers

 Good to know this useful utility exists, and guides you through setting a root account password, removing the public, anonymous access account, the all-accessible test DB, and only allowing login to root from localhost.

-It’s a shame you just have to know about this command though.
-I can understand the priorities though.
-After installation, it’s supposed to just work and try out – to please new users.
+After installation, it’s supposed to just work and to try out – to please new users.
 I wonder if the Debian/Ubuntu package installation should be running this utility after installation though, rather than just asking for a root password.
 It could just ask whether this is a “test or development” installation, or a production installation and then guide you through further.
 That would probably make for a lot more, secure installations on the internet and elsewhere.